elighidiu/ajax-weather-api/README.md

 # The weather application
+* in progress

 * https://elighidiu.github.io/ajax-weather-api/

 * I learned to better structure my code and move the code from async function
 * I need to look more on how to work with date
+* Need to work on media queries & css

 ## Learning Objectives